eerimoq/moblin/README.rst

 - Always receive sampels from all mics for smoother transition between mics?

+- Button to show black screen.

+- Reduce brightness when thermal state is critical.

 - Optionally disable wide angle lens (use dual camera).

 - A list of usernames whos messages will not get displayed on screen.